 Welcome!

-I’m Mark Donovan, a man in his 50s doing the work I love, living with the people I love, and playing hard so that I enjoy being alive.
+I’m Mark Donovan, a man in his 50s doing the work I love, living with the people I love, and playing fully so I enjoy being alive.

-My godfather in Great Glemham, England shared a simple philosophy on life with me when I was just 18 that has gently informed my own approach: Leave the World a Better Place.
+My godfather shared a simple philosophy with me when I was 18 that has gently informed my own approach: Leave the World a Better Place.

-After 20 years of teaching and supervising on clinical and professional psychology programs at the University of Wollongong and University of East Anglia, I recently decided to bite the bullet and complete a PhD while continuing with some part-time training, supervision and child-focused clinical practice.
-When I’m not working, I’m hanging out with my partner and children (well, they’re all adults now), down the beach swimming or running, or catching up with mates.
+After 20 years of teaching and supervising on clinical and professional psychology programs at the University of Wollongong and University of East Anglia, I recently completed a PhD and continue to offer training, supervision and family-focused clinical practice.
+When I’m not working, I’m hanging out with my partner, children and grandchildren, down the beach swimming or running, or catching up with mates.
 Sometimes I read a book.

 Some of the Back Story…

 I started life in Ireland and moved to Sydney when I was 8 years old.
-I loved the blue skies of Australia however it was tough being ‘an outsider’ – I pronounced things ‘wrongly’ and felt embarrassed due to ‘being different’.
-These differences have since become a liberating licence to remain creative and invigorated throughout my years of psychology training and practice.
+I loved the blue skies of Australia however it was tough being an outsider – I pronounced things wrong and felt embarrassed due to being different.
+These differences became a liberating licence to remain creative and invigorated throughout my years of psychology practice.

-My approach started out with cognitive behavioural therapy from my undergraduate days at University of NSW.
-Post-graduate clinical training at Macquarie University, and inspiration from Daf Hewson in particular, sparked a revolution towards narrative and systemic therapy from the early 1990s.
+My approach started out with cognitive behavioural therapy from undergraduate days at University of NSW.
+Post-graduate clinical training at Macquarie University, and inspiration from Daf Hewson in particular, sparked a shift towards narrative and systemic therapy from the early 1990s.
 A stint in the UK working with infants and their parents established the central role of attachment.
-The return to Australia in 2005, and working at the University of Wollongong from 2006 then signalled the integration of acceptance and commitment therapy and compassion-focussed therapy into the therapeutic melting pot.
-These days I like to think I can draw from each of these therapeutic approaches based on the needs of the person or people I’m working with.
+The return to Australia in 2005, and working at the University of Wollongong then signalled the integration of acceptance and commitment therapy and compassion-focussed therapy into the therapeutic melting pot.
+These days I’m back in Sydney and like to think I can draw from each of these therapeutic approaches based on the needs of who I’m working with.

 Current Preoccupations